trufflesecurity/of-CORS/README.md

 This will prompt you to log into Heroku.
 You'll want to do so.

 After logging into Heroku, this command can take 5-10 minutes so please be patient!
-It's enumerating subdomains with amass for your target domain.
+It's enumerating subdomains with `amass` for your target domain(s).

-**PLEASE NOTE** - There is a race condition that can occur when the Heroku infrastructure is spun up and and a console is immediately accessed within it.
-If you get an error please wait for a few minutes and try running `CONFIG_FILE=/config.yml make deploy_and_configure`.
+**PLEASE NOTE** - There is a race condition that can occur when the Heroku infrastructure is spun up and a console is immediately accessed within it.
+If you get an error please wait for a few minutes and try running `CONFIG_FILE=/config.yml make deploy_and_configure` again.

 After the `deploy_and_configure` command finishes running you will now have...